remotion-dev/remotion/packages/cloudrun/readme.md

 - storage.objects.list
   - ToDo...
 - run.services.getIamPolicy
-  - used to check the existing IAM policy on a service, before modifying it for (un)authenticated invoking.
+  - used to check the existing IAM policy on a service
 - run.services.setIamPolicy
-  - used to set the IAM policy on a service, to allow unauthenticated invoking, or remove unauthenticated invoking.
+  - used to set the IAM policy on a service

 ### 2. Create a service account in the Google Cloud Console